Blog

 1. What is a Bureau de Change?

 A Bureau De Change (“BDC”) is a registered business licensed by the Central Bank of Nigeria (“CBN”) to carry out or facilitate the sale, purchase or exchange of foreign currencies.
-A BDC is defined by the CBN’s Revised Operational Guidelines for Bureaux De Change in Nigeria 2015 (“CBN Manual”) as a company that is licensed to carry on small scale foreign exchange business in Nigeria and whose sole object is the carrying on of such business on a stand-alone basis.
+A BDC is defined by the CBN’s REGULATORY AND SUPERVISORY GUIDELINES FOR BUREAUX DE CHANGE OPERATIONS IN NIGERIA 2024 (“CBN Guidelines”) as a company that is licensed to carry on small scale foreign exchange business in Nigeria and whose sole object is the carrying on of such business on a stand-alone basis.

 It is an offense to carry on the business of a BDC in Nigeria except with prior authorization of the CBN.